 Changing Limiting Beliefs to Empowering Beliefs with NLP

 At the certified NLP Practitioner level we teach delegates a simple technique call the Submodality Belief Change.
-This process can be used to change any limiting belief (a belief that holds you back in some way) into an empowering belief.
+This process can be used to turn any limiting belief (a belief that holds you back in some way) into an empowering belief.
 Just think how great it would be to change some of your limiting beliefs?
-It only talks about 20 minutes to do the technique and it’s really powerful and really effective.
+It only talks about 20 minutes to sort and it’s really powerful and really effective.
 Imagine how your results would change if for example you took a limiting belief of ‘I’m not good enough’ and changed it so that you believed with absolute certainty that you were good enough – how great would that be?

 Want to become a certified NLP Practitioner so you can change your Limiting Beliefs?